University of Notre Dame: Hall Presidents Council

+Class Councils

+There are four Class Councils, one representing each undergraduate class level: First-Year, Sophomore, Junior, and Senior Class Councils.
+They each promote the wellbeing of their respective classes by sponsoring functions that promote unity among class members.
+Each class is represented by four elected class officers, including a President, Vice-President, Treasurer, and Secretary.
+In addition to the officers, the Class Councils are made up of members from all across campus that work together to plan events.

+Off-Campus Council

+The Off-Campus Council represents any undergraduate students not residing on the campus of the university.
+They provide to the needs of those students, given that the issues differ from those residing in the dorms.

+Financial Management Board

+The Financial Management Board (FMB) is responsible for the creation and maintenance of a budget for the Student Union.
+FMB conducts an annual hearing to ensure that undergraduate funds are allocated fairly, known as the Annual Allocation Hearing.
+The FMB representative from each organization prepares a budget and then meets with the Student Union Treasurer to discuss their organization's monetary needs, which are presented at the Annual Allocation Hearing.
+After the allocations are agreed upon by its members, the budget is proposed to the Senate Committee on the Budget, which either approves or rejects these allocations.

+Judicial Council

+The Judicial Council is tasked with overseeing the ethical behavior of Student Union leaders, maintaining the constitutional conduct of the Student Union, administering its elections, and providing support through Peer Advocates to students navigating the Office of Community Standards' hearings and conferences.

 Student events

 Website BestColleges.com ranks the university's intramural sports program as number one in the country in 2021.
 Over 700 teams participate each year in the annual Bookstore Basketball tournament; while the Notre Dame Men's Boxing Club hosts the annual Bengal Bouts tournament to raise money for the Holy Cross Missions in Bangladesh.
 In the fall, the Notre Dame Women's Boxing Club hosts an annual Baraka Bouts tournament that raises money for the Congregation of the Holy Cross Missions in Uganda.

-Many of the most popular student events held on campus are organized by the 30 residential halls.
-Among these, the most notable are the Keenan Revue, the Fisher Hall Regatta, Keenan Hall Muddy Sunday, the Morrissey Hall Medallion Hunt, the Dillon Hall Pep Rally, the Keough Hall Chariot Race and many others.
+Many of the most popular student events held on campus are organized by the 33 residential halls.
+Among these, the most notable are the Keenan Revue, the Fisher Hall Regatta, Howard Hall Totter for Water, Keenan Hall Muddy Sunday, the Morrissey Hall Medallion Hunt, the Dillon Hall Pep Rally, the Keough Hall Chariot Race and many others.
 Each dorm also hosts many formal and informal balls and dances each year.